cjddmut/Unity-2D-Platformer-Controller/README.md

 For immediate player support, drop the Basic Player Controller prefab into the scene and set the Static Environment Layer Mask field.
 For more complicated interaction, interface with PlatformerMotor2D's members and methods.

+## Upgrading

+When upgrading take a note of your current motor values before upgrading.
+There is no guarantee made that variables names won't change and if they do then the old values will be lost in the inspector.

 ## Requirements of PlatformerMotor2D

-### Collider2D ###
+### BoxCollider2D ###

-The motor requires that a Collider2D be present on the GameObject or that a Collider2D is specified to the motor through the colliderToUse property.
+The motor requires that a Collider2D be present on the GameObject.
 The motor uses the bounds of the Collider2D to understand where to check for contact with surfaces.

 ## PlatformerMotor2D Inspector Properties